ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 ## Generated Copy

 ### Eyebrow
-FOR 9-5ERS READY TO LEAVE
+FOR 9-5ERS READY TO ESCAPE

 ### Headline
-Get a remote sales job and leave your boss behind in 8-10 weeks remote income in sales
+Get a remote sales job in 8-10 weeks and never answer to a boss again remote income in sales

 ### Subheadline
-You're stuck in a job that drains you, hurts your body, and costs you your family.
-I show you how to land a remote sales role and build commission income that lets you actually live the life you want.
+You're stuck in a job that drains you, your body hurts, and you're nowhere near the life you actually want.
+I'll teach you the skill that got me out and into a $50k/month remote career, so you can leave the 9-5 for good.

 ### CTA
 Apply for the program